Bet on every NFL Week 7 game at best betting sites, betting apps

 The DraftKings promo code, bet365 bonus code and FanDuel promo code all offer bonus bets after new users place a wager of $5 or more.
 DraftKings offers $300 in bonus bets if your first bet of at least $5 wins, along with three free months of NBA League Pass.
 The FanDuel promo code provides new users $300 in bonus bets if their first bet of $5 or more wins, while the bet365 bonus code CBSBET365 offers $200 in bonus bets with a $5 wager, whether it wins or loses.

-The latest Fanatics Sportsbook promo code gives new users $50 FanCash after placing a cash wager of at least $10 on any sport with odds of -500 or longer.
-This process repeats for five days, for a potential of up to $250 FanCash.
+The latest Fanatics Sportsbook promo code gives new users who place a cash wager of $1+ on any market with odds of -500 or longer up to $200 in FanCash per day every day for ten (10) straight days, if the initial wager settles as a loss.
 The latest BetMGM bonus code CBSSPORTS awards new users up to $1,500 back in bonus bets if their first bet loses.
 BetMGM users in New Jersey, West Virginia, Pennsylvania or Michigan can get a different promotion and receive $150 in bonus bets if you win your first bet of $10 or more.

 The Caesars Sportsbook promo code is different than the others, providing profit boosts instead of bonus bets.
 After placing a wager of at least $1, you receive 20 100% profit boost tokens with the code CBS20X.